-How will this affect end of year attendance reporting & accountability?
+How will this affect end of year attendance reporting?

-The end of year attendance reporting (now known as the "Unexcused Absences Report") in EDS, pulls unexcused full-day absence data from CEDARS.
-This report is then used for accountability calculations.
-To the extent that any "non-absences", such as school-related activities or in-school suspensions, were reported as "Other" and are now reported as unexcused, these will show up in the Unexcused Absences Report and accountability calculations.
+Attendance reporting (now known as the "Unexcused Absences Report") in EDS, pulls unexcused full-day absence data from CEDARS.
+To the extent that any "non-absences", such as school-related activities or inschool suspensions, were reported as "Other" and are now reported as unexcused, these will show up in the Unexcused Absences Report.